curry-language/kics2/RELNOTES.md

     There is also a new package `flatcurry-addtypes` which annotates FlatCurry expressions in a program with their corresponding types.
+  * Add option `process-state` to provide a command to process a generated executable.
+This is used when invoking the docker image of PAKCS.

 Release notes for KiCS2 Version 3.4.0 (October 29, 2025)